The start of CombiGene’s epilepsy project

 - CombiGene signs an agreement with CRO Northern Biomedical Research (NBR), which specializes in preclinical studies in the central nervous system (CNS).
 The agreement covers assessment of the candidate drug, CG01, in a smaller pilot study, a biodistribution study and a safety study, a so-called toxicity study.

-- CombiGene signs an agreement with the British-Swedish CDMO Cobra Biologics for production of candidate drug CG01.
-The agreement refers to production of plasmids and production of CG01.
+- CombiGene signs an agreement with the British-Swedish CDMO Cobra Biologics for production of plasmids for the manufacturing of the drug candidate CG01.

 - CombiGene acquires a project from Lipigon Pharmaceutical AB for gene-therapeutic treatment of the rare disease lipodystrophy.